Kurt212/zapp/docs/internals.md

 - (Only if WAL enabled) Last applied LSN (Log Sequence Number), which refers to some entry on the WAL file.

 The rest of the file contains segment's items.
 An Item is a single Key-Value-Expiration Time-Metadata entry in the file.
 Each item's size is padded to the nearest power of 2.
 This is a tricky technique, that allows reusing item's offsets, after the key has been expired or deleted.
-Zapp tries to reuse item's offsets, so that it doesn't have to allocate a new item on disk every time.
+Zapp tries to reuse item's offsets, so that it doesn't have to allocate a new item on a drive every time.
 Happily, items often have the same power-of-2 sizes and Zapp can reuse old item's offsets to store some new data.

 ## Write Ahead Log (WAL)

 Zapp implements an optional feature that enables Write Ahead Logging technique.
 WAL file is an append-only file.
 Each write operation is first appended to the WAL File and only then written to the Data File

 Enabling Write Ahead Logging provides durability guarantees.
-In case of a sudden failure, some data from the Data File might not be synced to disk.
+In case of a sudden failure, some data from the Data File might not be synced to the drive.
 After restarting and recovering from the existing file, Zapp may not find the latest items.
 With the help of the WAL file, Zapp will manage to restore each segment's Data File by reapplying actions in the exact same order.

 # In-memory state